 Reason being, I don’t know you.
 (I’m sure you’re lovely.)

 But you could be either freelancer or looking to hire a freelancer.
 And then if you are a freelancer, are you a writer, a graphic designer, or someone different?
-Have you been freelancing for a while, or are you brand new looking to land gigs without any experience?
+Have you been freelancing for a while, or are you brand new and trying to figure out how to become a freelancer without any experience?

 I could go on.
 But I think you get my point!
 (And hey, if there is something you’re wondering about, email me, or, let me know in the comments and I’ll try to add my answer here.)